mxsjoberg/michaelsjoberg.com/public/posts/lecture-notes-on-security-engineering-part-3.md

 | 10000000 | 00000000 | 0 – 0 | 0 – 0 |
 | 0 | 8 | 16 | 31 |

-Memory is accessed using pointers, which are variables that store memory addresses.
+In programs, a memory location is accessed using pointers, which are variables that store memory addresses.
 Dereferencing a pointer means accessing the value stored at the memory address pointed to by the pointer.
-In order to dereference a pointer, the memory address must be computed based on the contents of the base and index registers, and an optional constant displacement and scaling factor scale.

-The exact syntax for dereferencing a pointer depends on the architecture and instruction set used by the processor.
+In order to dereference a pointer, the memory address must be computed based on the contents of the base and index registers with an optional constant displacement and scaling factor (determined by architecture and instruction set).

 ## <a name="2" class="anchor"></a> [Assembly programming](#2)

-Assembly programs are typically generated by compilers, but it can sometimes be necessary to inspect or change manually.
-Writing programs using only assembly instructions is not very efficient and can be very error prone.
+Assembly programs are practically always generated by compilers and hand-writing programs using assembly instructions is not very efficient (and can be very error prone).

-Below is an assembly program to output `hello assembly`.
+Below is an assembly program to output `hello assembly` (note that `r*` is 64 bit).

 ```x86asm
 ; assembly program (64-bit, intel syntax)